mwhipple/brine/docs/concepts.rst

-This functionality could be used to support a wide range of functionality, but functionality will be added to the core library conservatively in response to use cases established in practice or in response to opened issues.
-Reservation to add such features is due to `YAGNI <http://wiki.c2.com/?YouArentGonnaNeedIt>`_ with an additional concern that some of that functionality could obscure the primary intent of this library and foster its use for situations where a another solution (such as a general purpose language) may be better suited.
+This functionality could be used to support a wide range of functionality, but functionality will be added to the core library conservatively to address actual issues encountered or specific cases identified by opened issues.
+Reservation to add such features is due to `YAGNI <http://wiki.c2.com/?YouArentGonnaNeedIt>`_ with an additional concern that some of that functionality could dillute the focus of this library.

-Such functionality which is not offered by the official library can leverage the _actions_ featue and be implemented with a fairly small amount of code; more information will be provided through Articles.
+Such functionality which is not offered by the official library can leverage the _actions_ feature and be implemented with a fairly small amount of code; more information will be provided through Articles.

 Supported Functionality